 The webinar kicked off strong with Donnie covering the secure boot solution for the Kinetis K28F MCU, using mbed TLS for cryptography and the KBOOT tools.
 Then, I introduced TrustZone for Armv8-M as the foundation of all future secure embedded designs, building on the success of TrustZone for Armv8-A in billions of devices the past ten years.
 The objective of TrustZone for Armv8-M is to open the door for all developers to create such embedded and secure solutions by creating a developer-friendly processing execution environment.

 How TrustZone for Armv8-M creates hardware-enforced security for embedded applications

 For more information about TrustZone for Armv8-M, please visit the TrustZone page in the Arm community, in which you can join for free to interact with leading developers of tools, silicon, and solutions.
-Ask questions and see the list of many resources relating to the embedded security: whitepapers, blogs, webinars, etc. On this specific page, you will find a comprehensive set of documents regarding the operation and design of systems with TrustZone for Armv8-M. For training, view our technical courses here.
+Ask questions and see the list of many resources relating to the embedded security: whitepapers, blogs, webinars, etc. In this blog, you will find a comprehensive set of documents regarding the operation and design of systems with TrustZone for Armv8-M. For training, view our technical courses.

 If you are creating embedded solutions with NXP microcontrollers, then I highly recommend watching the webinar and downloading the whitepaper for more information.

 Thank you to the hundreds of developers who joined Donnie and I and left such positive feedback.